alterans-tech/the-four-ish-agentic-horsemen/README.md

 ## Best Practices

 ### 1. Always Start with the Lamb
-The Lead Architect must create the Plan Pack first.
+The Lead Architect must create the Sacred Scroll first (Project Blueprint for new projects, Tech Spec for features).
 Without a plan, chaos reigns.

 ### 2. Respect the Gates
 Each seal has quality gates that must pass.
 These are not suggestions - they are requirements.